rancher/docs/content/rancher/v2.x/en/installation/ha/create-nodes-lb/nginx/_index.md

 Start by installing NGINX on the node you want to use as a load balancer.
 NGINX has packages available for all known operating systems.
 The versions tested are `1.14` and `1.15`.
 For help installing NGINX, refer to their [install documentation](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/).

 The `stream` module is required, which is present when using the official NGINX packages.
-Please refer to your OS documentation how to install and enable the NGINX `stream` module on your operating system.
+Please refer to your OS documentation on how to install and enable the NGINX `stream` module on your operating system.

 ## Create NGINX Configuration